linlinlin97/MCMAB/README.md

 ## Functions for Experiments

-- `_env.py` and `real_env.py`: environment used for the simulation and the offline study of ADSP's campaign data.
+- `_env.py`: environment used for the simulation and the offline study of ADSP's campaign data.
 - `_experiment.py`: Summarizes main functions used to run experiments in simulation.
 - `experiment_LR.ipynb`, `experiment_GP.ipynb`, and `experiment_NN.ipynb`: Python notebooks for running sample experiments for each prior in {LR, GP, NN}.
 - `_util.py`: helper functions.